 Every Student is Successful

 PCMS offers a rigourous and well-round curriculum, designed to prepare all students to achieve post-high school goals.
-We are a leader in technology, with SMART interactive white boards in all classrooms and an iPad for each student, to support our teaching and learning goals.
+We are a leader in technology, with a dedicated SmartLab for project-based learning, and an iPad or chromebook for each student, to support our teaching and learning goals.

 Opportunity & Excellence